Constitution of the Association of Reformed Baptist Churches of America

 2. Representation at Meetings

 General Assembly is a representative assembly of the member churches.
 Churches are encouraged to send as many members to General Assembly as possible.
 Each church is entitled to an equal voice in the business of the Association.
-To that end each church may appoint two men, who are or have been church officers of that particular congregation, as voting messengers at General Assembly.
+To that end each church may appoint two men, who hold to full subscription to our Confession, who are or have been church officers of that particular congregation, as voting messengers at General Assembly.

 3. Conduct of Meetings